Zaid-Ajaj/Npgsql.FSharp.Analyzer/README.md

 - Detecting parameters with type-mismatch
 - Verifying the columns being read from the result set and their types
 - Detecting nullable columns
-- Built-in code fixes for most of the above
+- Built-in code fixes for the above
+- Ability to write multi-line queries in `[<Literal>]` text and referencing it
-- Free
+- Free (MIT licensed)

 ## NuGet